Using Ollama on Quest#

 #SBATCH --mail-user=email@northwestern.edu ## your email, non-Northwestern email addresses may not be supported

-If you have any additional questions on how to set up a job or about the SBATCH flags, please refer to this page on the Slurm job scheduler, or specifically on Slurm configuration settings.
+For more information on job setup or SBATCH flags, please refer to this page on the Slurm job scheduler, or specifically on Slurm configuration settings.

 OLLAMA_PORT=$(find_port localhost 7000 11000)